This has ben updated today, October 12, 2020. - Rowena Gabriel

 The arguments of my two college students over dinner on who’s going to use the laptop first to make their thesis is almost a nightly routine.
 And when one of my kids told me that his smartphone is broken, I started thinking, “Here they go again!”

 I am a freelancer and started working for Overpass last June.
 My laptop is my life since this work is my bread and butter, and I firmly believe that internet connection is now a basic commodity.

-I perfectly understand the need and the necessity of having smartphones, gadgets and internet connection on everyone’s home in this generation.
-Honestly, in our home, we have 7 smartphones, 2 laptops, 1 desktop computer, 2 broken iPads, and a 5mbps internet connection.
+I perfectly understand the need and the necessity of having smartphones, gadgets, and internet connection on everyone’s home in this generation.
+Honestly, in our home, we have 7 smartphones, 1 laptop, 3 desktop computers, 2 broken iPads, and a 50 Mbps internet connection.

 Considering the cost of all these gadgets, the utility bills, and other expenses, can an averaged-earner like me afford the costs of all of these technologies and stuff?

 Well, setting aside the literal “cost” of a smartphone, laptop or tablet, I will answer this question with what I truly feel and base it on our family’s financial situation, and I have to say that, “Yes, I can.
 Yes, I have to.”

 My kids are millennials.
 They grew up knowing the latest iPhone released, the newest model of a Samsung phone, or if the latest Windows update is compatible with our PCs.
 They are attuned to the leading-edge technology even if their smartphones are older models.